svoisen/sean.voisen.org/_posts/2024-06-09-recently-apr-may-2024.md

 ---

-Over the past few months, I’ve been reading a lot of Stoic philosophy.
+In May, I started reading more deeply in Stoic philosophy.
 It all began with William Irvine’s [A Guide to the Good Life](https://bookshop.org/p/books/a-guide-to-the-good-life-the-ancient-art-of-stoic-joy-william-b-irvine/7418429?ean=9780195374612), which I picked up on a whim, and that led me down the path of reading early Stoic philosophers, primarily Seneca and Epictetus.
 As a long-time Zen practitioner, Stoicism strikes me as astonishingly compatible with and complimentary to Zen practice.
-Both philosophies focus on cultivating inner tranquility and personal liberation, but whereas Zen advocates for mindfulness and meditation, Stoicism pushes rational techniques like negative visualization.
+Both philosophies focus on cultivating inner tranquility and personal liberation, but whereas Zen advocates for "non-rational" approaches of mindfulness and meditation, Stoicism pushes rational techniques like negative visualization.
 Combined, each practice plays on and adds value to the other in ways I've found already beneficial in my own life.

 Despite its growing popularity, I feel Stoicism remains mostly misunderstood.
 It's not just grim-faced resolve, pessimism and grit in the face of adversity.